Azure-Samples/ms-identity-java-spring-tutorial/4-Deployment/deploy-to-azure-app-service/README.md

         mvn com.microsoft.azure:azure-webapp-maven-plugin:1.13.0:config
         ```

     1. You will be asked to choose a Java SE Web App.
-Enter the option number corresponding to the app you created in the section [Create a new app on Azure App Service](#step-1-create-a-new-app-on-azure-app-service), e.g., `example-domain (linux, java 11-java11)`.
+Enter the option number corresponding to the app you created in the section [Create a new app on Azure App Service](#step-1-create-a-new-app-on-azure-app-service), e.g., the option number corresponding to `example-domain (linux, java 11-java11)`.
 Press enter.
 Confirm that the details are correct and press enter again to continue.
 This will add deployment configuration settings in your `pom.xml` file.

 2. Deploy the web app using the azure webapp maven plugin.